 Employees of Tulane seeking the Tuition Exchange Program sponsorship for their dependents must:

 The number of applicants to be sponsored by Tulane will be determined in late January.
 If the number of applicants exceeds the number of available sponsorships, the selection will be based on the length of service of the eligible parent.
-(Note: if more than one dependent child of an eligible employee participates in the program, years of service revert to zero when the first dependent is sponsored.
+If more than one dependent child of an eligible employee participates in the program, years of service revert to zero when the first dependent is sponsored.
 Service years for the second dependent are equal to the number of years of service since the first child was sponsored.
-If two dependents of an eligible employee apply in the same year, years of service may be used for only one of the applicants.
-If both parents are employed by Tulane and are eligible for this benefit, years of service of one parent may be used for one dependent while the years of service of the other parent may be used for the second dependent child.
+If the two dependents of an eligible employee apply in the same year, then years of service may be used for only one of the applicants.
+If both parents are employed by Tulane and are eligible for this benefit, years of service of one parent may be used for one dependent, while the years of service of the other parent may be used for the second dependent child.
 In the event of ties, a lottery will be used.

 IMPORTS (Dependents of Faculty/Staff from Member Institutions Other than Tulane)